What is an Outdoor Power Equipment and Small Engine Mechanic?

 - Power Wheelchair Mechanic

-Is There Job Demand for Outdoor Power Equipment and Small Engine Mechanics?
+Job Outlook for Outdoor Power Equipment and Small Engine Mechanics

-In the United States, there were 37,600 jobs for Outdoor Power Equipment and Small Engine Mechanic in 2016.
+In 2016, there was an estimated number of 37,600 jobs in the United States for Outdoor Power Equipment and Small Engine Mechanic.
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,900 new jobs for Outdoor Power Equipment and Small Engine Mechanic by 2026.
-The BLS estimates 4,400 yearly job openings in this field.
+There will be an estimated 4,400 positions for Outdoor Power Equipment & Small Engine Mechanic per year.

 The states with the most job growth for Outdoor Power Equipment & Small Engine Mechanic are Utah, Tennessee, and Nevada.
 Watch out if you plan on working in Maine, Vermont, or Missouri.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Outdoor Power Equipment and Small Engine Mechanics is somewhere between $22,670 and $54,210.
+The average yearly salary of an Outdoor Power Equipment & Small Engine Mechanic ranges between $22,670 and $54,210.

 Outdoor Power Equipment and Small Engine Mechanics who work in Hawaii, Connecticut, or New Jersey, make the highest salaries.

-How much do Outdoor Power Equipment and Small Engine Mechanics make in different U.S. states?
+How much do Outdoor Power Equipment and Small Engine Mechanics make in each U.S. state?

 State | Annual Mean Salary |